mcp-shark/mcp-shark-app/README.md

 npm run build:mac    # macOS (DMG and ZIP) npm run build:win    # Windows (NSIS installer and portable) npm run build:linux  # Linux (AppImage and DEB)

+# Build for ALL platforms at once
+npm run build:all    # Creates installers for macOS, Windows, and Linux
 ```

 Built applications will be in the `dist/` directory.

+**Note**:
-**Note**: The packaged app includes mcp-shark and all its dependencies, so the final package size will be larger.
-The UI is pre-built during the packaging process.
+- The packaged app includes mcp-shark and all its dependencies, so the final package size will be larger
+- The UI is pre-built during the packaging process
+- Building for all platforms requires the build tools for each platform (you can only build macOS on Mac, Windows on Windows, etc.)
+- For cross-platform building, consider using CI/CD services like GitHub Actions

 ## 📝 License